 There are rules for configuring parent ports and subports.
-For more information, refer to the port command in the reference section of the GigaVUE-OS CLI Reference Guide.
+For more information, refer to the port command in the reference section of the GigaVUE-OS-CLI Reference Guide.

-Once the port breakout mode has been configured, refer to Breakout Panels on page 40.
+Once the port breakout mode has been configured, refer to Breakout Panels.